yactouat/www.yactouat.com-fr/README.md

 ##### a live deployment out of the box

-when you deployed your Cloud Run instance, every revision that will make on it will have the same TLS protected URL out of the box !
-I consider this URL to be a safe place to test stuff in real world conditions; for instance, you could deploy a different service for each locale so you can try internationalization without even having to point any domain to the real thing ;) add build triggers on top of that and you'll be able to do fairly complex stuff without the headaches ! this is why I like Google Cloud Platform so much :)
+When you deployed your Cloud Run instance, every revision that will make on it will have the same TLS protected URL out of the box !
+This auto-generated URL is a safe place to test stuff in real world conditions.
+For instance, you could deploy a different service for each locale so you can try internationalization without even having to point any domain to the real thing ;)
+Add build triggers on top of that and you'll be able to do fairly complex stuff without the headaches ! this is why I like Google Cloud Platform so much :)

 ### automatic deployment